noahcollins/pure/README.md

 UI Example 1
 ====

-This is a simple email client UI.
+A simple project that represents an email client.
 Based primarily on Yahoo's Pure CSS modules.

 Notes